stefanofa/awesome/TOPICS.md

 ## localai

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 Multiple engine support (llama.cpp, TensorRT-LLM)

-## cache

-*   [shadowwalker/next-pwa](https://github.com/shadowwalker/next-pwa) - Zero config PWA plugin for Next.js, with workbox 🧰

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.

 ## webapp